 That’s right.
-Our homeschool got a few changes and upgrades since we started our year last July.
+We have made few homeschool changes and upgrades since we began our year last July.
 I think that’s my favorite thing about homeschooling.
 It’s okay and even encouraged to make adjustments to our schooling when we need to.
 I find it so freeing!

 The first big homeschool change we made this semester was switching our Language Arts curriculum.
 Last semester, we used Abeka.
 You can read all about my initial review of this program here.
 Even though I quickly realized we wouldn’t stick with Abeka long-term, my plan was to finish the books I bought.
 However, we couldn’t even do that.
 The workbooks started moving too fast for my kids, and no one was having a good time.
 So, I made the decision to go ahead and toss it out earlier than expected.